konchokdolma/lazy_scripts/README.md

 ### kill_process_by_cpu.py

 Short script to blindly kill the process with highest %CPU.
+(Ubuntu)